Setup and Config

 Options come first and then args.
 A subcommand may take dashed options (which may take their own arguments, e.g. "--max-parents 2") and arguments.
 You SHOULD give dashed options first and then arguments.
-Some commands may accept dashed options after you have already gave non-option arguments (which may make the command ambiguous), but you should not rely on it (because eventually we may find a way to fix these ambiguity by enforcing the "options then args" rule).
+Some commands may accept dashed options after you have already given non-option arguments (which may make the command ambiguous), but you should not rely on it (because eventually we may find a way to fix these ambiguities by enforcing the "options then args" rule).

 Revisions come first and then paths.
 E.g. in

 When an argument can be misunderstood as either a revision or a path, they can be disambiguated by placing

 git diff -- HEADis, "I have a file called HEAD in my work tree.
 Please show changes between the version I staged in the index and what I have in the work tree for that file", not "show the difference between the HEAD commit and the work tree as a whole".
 You can say

 git diff HEAD --to ask for the latter.

 --, Git makes a reasonable guess, but errors out and asks you to disambiguate when ambiguous.
 E.g. if you have a file called HEAD in your work tree,

 git diff HEADis ambiguous, and you have to say either

 git diff -- HEADto disambiguate.

 --disambiguates revisions and paths in some commands, it cannot be used for those commands to separate options and revisions.
 You can use